dustinpfister/blog_posts/_posts/threejs-examples-tool-source-layer-3d.md

 ---
-title: threejs source layer 3d example
+title: A source layer 3d drawing application threejs example
 date: 2022-02-11 13:15:00
 tags: [three.js]
 layout: post
 categories: three.js
 id: 959
-updated: 2022-02-13 10:06:26
+updated: 2022-02-13 10:11:12
-version: 1.19
+version: 1.20
 ---

 For this weeks post on threejs I made another simple [threejs project example](/2021/02/19/threejs-examples/), this time around I wanted to make a 3d version of a [2d plain canvas javaScript project](/2022/01/31/js-javascript-example-tool-source-layer-2d/) that I made a little while back that has to do with something I am calling a source layer.
 The general idea of what I have in mind here is to make my own art program that involves setting up what the content of a resource layer is, then I have one or more additional canvas slayers positioned on top of that source layer that I draw on.

+There may be alternative ways of doing this sort of thing such as just creating a scene the way that I want to, adjust the position of the camera and so forth and then just take a still picture and open that still picture up in an image editing program like GIMP, then create another layer on top of that and draw to that layer.
+However maybe there are some things that I can do that justify making a custom art program of sorts, if so this example is an attempt at doing just that.

 <!-- more -->